 The temperatures have to remain the same for the duration of storage to prevent layering and the formation of sediment at the bottom of the bottle.

 Can Synthetic Urine Work After Being Frozen?

-Artificial urine can work after freezing and thawing, but since this process has some room for error, it is not recommended.
+Artificial urine can still work after freezing and thawing.
+However, since this process has some room for error, it is not actually recommended.
 It is also not necessary, since synthetic products have a longer shelf life than the real thing, even with storage at room temperature.

 If you don’t have a trusted brand of fake fluid and you want to store it for an extended period, freezing can work by thawing it out and preparing it as usual.
 After warming, you have around twelve hours before the liquid starts to decompose and become unusable.

 Is it Okay to Freeze Urine for a Later Time?